YeshwantBhat/GettingCleaningData/CodeBook.md

 52 fBodyAccJerkstdZ     - Mean value of std of Body acceleration  jerk  in Z-Axis and frequency domain.

-53 fBodyGyromeanX
+53 fBodyGyromeanX       - Mean value of Body angular velocity in X-Axis and frequency domain.

-54 fBodyGyromeanY
+54 fBodyGyromeanY       - Mean value of Body angular velocity in Y-Axis and frequency domain.

-55 fBodyGyromeanZ
+55 fBodyGyromeanZ       - Mean value of Body angular velocity in Z-Axis and frequency domain.

-56 fBodyGyrostdX
+56 fBodyGyrostdX        - Mean value of std of Body angular velocity in X-Axis and frequency domain.

-57 fBodyGyrostdY
+57 fBodyGyrostdY        - Mean value of std of Body angular velocity in Y-Axis and frequency domain.

-58 fBodyGyrostdZ
+58 fBodyGyrostdZ        - Mean value of std of Body angular velocity in Z-Axis and frequency domain.

-59 fBodyAccMagmean
+59 fBodyAccMagmean      - Mean value of Body acceleration Euclidean norm in frequency domain.

-60 fBodyAccMagstd
+60 fBodyAccMagstd       - Mean value of std of Body acceleration Euclidean norm in frequency domain.

-61 fBodyBodyAccJerkMagmean
+61 fBodyBodyAccJerkMagmean - Mean value of Body acceleration jerk Euclidean norm in frequency domain.

-62 fBodyBodyAccJerkMagstd
+62 fBodyBodyAccJerkMagstd  - Mean value of std of Body acceleration jerk Euclidean norm in frequency domain.

-63 fBodyBodyGyroMagmean
+63 fBodyBodyGyroMagmean    - Mean value of Body angular velocity Euclidean norm in frequency domain.

-64 fBodyBodyGyroMagstd
+64 fBodyBodyGyroMagstd     - Mean value of std of Body angular velocity Euclidean norm in frequency domain.

-65 fBodyBodyGyroJerkMagmean
+65 fBodyBodyGyroJerkMagmean - Mean value of Body jerk Euclidean norm in frequency domain.

-66 fBodyBodyGyroJerkMagstd
+66 fBodyBodyGyroJerkMagstd  - Mean value of std of Body jerk Euclidean norm in frequency domain.